 PATIENT (to self): I look like a freakin' junky.
 Beautiful veins, my ass.

 She opens her laptop as reads her email.
 Nods.
 Picks up her cell phone, listens to her messages and checks her texts.
 Softly smiles to herself.
 Tears start forming in the corners of her eyes.
-She places the phone her bedside table and
+She places the phone her bedside table and curls up on the bed.

 PATIENT (in voice over): I know I am lucky.
 I have so many wonderful friends and a fantastic, loving family.
 A beautiful little boy that many people, who have struggled with infertility, would give absolutely anything for.
 And with this pregnancy, I knew pretty early on how it was going to turn out.